kumagai-group/pydefect/docs_rst/tutorial.rst

 electronic and ionic contributions to dielectric tensor (for total-energy corrections), using the :code:`unitcell` (= :code:`u`) sub-command.

-.. unitcell volume, and unitcell DOS (both for carrier and defect concentrations),

 ::

     pydefect u -vb band/vasprun.xml -ob band/OUTCAR -od dielectric/OUTCAR-finish

 This command supposes that OUTCAR is renamed to OUTCAR-finish as an example.
 With this command, :code:`unitcell.json` is generated, which will be used for the analysis later.
 Generally, json files are less readable for human beings, so we implement :code:`print` option to generate readable output from json files, like

 ::